Skip advert

 • Vague steering in Comfort mode

-The Volkswagen Golf is renowned for its gradual evolution, and the Mk8 is a step forward in a number of areas, with improved engines, interior space and technology.
-However, some buyers may find a few of the new features frustrating.
+The Volkswagen Golf is renowned for its gradual evolution, and the Mk8 was a step forward in a number of areas, with improved engines, interior space and technology.
+However, some buyers found a few of the new features frustrating.
 For instance, relegating virtually every dashboard button to menus within the central screen has made the car more fiddly to use than it once was.
 And while the Golf once represented a noticeable step up in quality on its VW Group siblings, the SEAT Leon and Skoda Octavia are now closer than ever, while electric hatchbacks such as the Cupra Born and Volkwagen’s own ID.3 will prove tempting for company car choosers and some private buyers.
+The facelifted ‘Mk8.5’ Golf that we’ve now also tested is crucial, because it aims to right some of these wrongs, and put the Golf back on the top step for family hatchback buyers.

 Volkswagen Golf models, specs and alternatives